COOPI is looking for a Country Administrator in Syria

 - Build relationship with the banks for a proper financial management;

-- The Country Administrator will also contribute at managing the relationship with the institutional partner and stakeholder with specific reference to the authorization requests and to the procurement.
+- Contribute at managing the relationship with the institutional partner and stakeholder with specific reference to the authorization requests and to the procurement.

 - University degree in finance, accounting, administration or related field;